bdidk235/bdidk235/README.md

 Here are some ideas to get you started:

+- Who Am I: A guy who wants to "learn" how to code.
+- Why Github?
+Maybe soon Im Still "Learning"
-- ⚡ Fun fact: I do be funny
+- Fun fact: I do be funny tho...